27 Fun Things to Do in Kathmandu with Kids

 • Website: Central Zoo

-Aviation Museum
+14. Aviation Museum

-• 🕙 Opening Times: everyday: 10 am – 6 pm
+• Aviation Museum Opening Times: everyday: 10 am – 6 pm

-The Aviation Museum is set upn inside of an actual plane so it is an exiting set up for kids.
+The Aviation Museum is set up inside of an actual plane so it is an exiting set up for kids.
 The background story of the plane in which the museum is established, is that it crash-landed in 2015 in Kathmandu and then the plane was refurbished to serve as the museum.

 In the museum, they have a documentary about aviation and after that, the visitors get to see the exhibition and photos about the history of aviation (both for Nepal and global aviation).

-Narayanhiti Palace Museum
+15. Narayanhiti Palace Museum

-• 📍 Location: Durbar Marg (near Thamel)
+• Narayanhiti Palace Museum Location: Durbar Marg (near Thamel)

-• 🕙 Opening times: closed on Wednesdays, all other days: 10 am – 3:30 pm
+• Narayanhiti Palace Museum Opening Times: closed on Wednesdays, all other days: 10 am – 3:30 pm

 Nepal used to be a monarchy until 2008 and the Narayanhiti Palace was turned into museum.
 It is an interesting place to see the inside of a palace where Nepal’s monarchy used to live.
 The exhibition includes old photos, coronation jewellery, sculptures, paintings and antique furniture.